About

 Annabel Robb

-Over the past 10 years I have worked within the private and public sectors with adults, young people and children.
-Such settings include community based clinics, schools, social services, hospitals, forensic settings and supported housing/ placements.
-In the past 5 years I have also provided Clinical Supervision to fellow psychotherapists, trainees, as well as Reflective Practice to mental health teams.
+Over the past 10 years I have worked within the private and public sectors with adults and young people.
+Such settings include community based clinics, schools, social services, rehabilitation units, acute hospitals, forensic settings, therapeutic communities and supported housing placements for adults and children.
+Across this time I have also provided Clinical Supervision to counsellors and psychotherapists, trainees and social workers as well as facilitating individual and group Reflective Practice sessions to Mental Health teams, Childrens Services and teams within the Education Sector.

-Sensorimotor Psychotherapy, Bereavement and Loss, Trauma Informed Psychotherapy, Boarding School Syndrome, DBT, Clinical Supervision, Reflective Practice, Internal Family Systems, Body Informed Therapy, Eco Therapy, Art Psychotherapy Formulations, Motivational Interviewing, SEN Communications.
+Sensorimotor Psychotherapy, Bereavement and Loss, Trauma Informed Psychotherapy, Boarding School Syndrome, Reflective Practice, Internal Family Systems, Body Informed Therapy, Eco Therapy, Art Psychotherapy Formulations, Motivational Interviewing, SEN Communications.

 What is EMDR